Journeys

 Then the tourist machine spits out more day-trippers for us to sell to pester and offer village treks.
 Some want to see the real deal.
 They want to experience nature and the real Sapa.
 Life is all about meeting, engaging and establishing emotional connections with people.

-It’s about what you feel not what you understand.
+It’s about how you feel not what you understand.
 I feel free.

 Engage-study-activate.